 15. Be a great supporter and encourage the runners in the Amsterdam Marathon: Or run it yourself!

-On the 20th of October 2019, almost the entire city of Amsterdam will be closed of due to the Amsterdam Marathon.
+On the 15th of October 2023, almost the entire city of Amsterdam will be closed of due to the Amsterdam Marathon.
 If you’re in The Netherlands in October, find the best up to date travel apps to plan your journey here.
 If you’re an active person, or enjoy to run, then you should join the other badass people on the 42K run.
-Next year.
-2019 is sold out.

 However, if you’re not much of a runner (like me), then you’re better of with supporting the participants.
 And that is something that we’re all good at.
 Eat before you’re going to stand along the route, wear some comfortable and warm clothes (don’t forget a scarf and a good coat) and when you’re done with yelling at people to run faster, then it’s time to relax your vocal chords again.
 Get inside a restaurant or cafe, order some ‘bitterballen‘ and a bockbeer and you’ll be loving your life.
 You cannot get anymore of a Dutch experience than that, which is something you can always expect for a The Netherlands travel blog, by a born and raised local.